FOR IMMEDIATE RELEASE

 Minneapolis Area Association of REALTORS®

-Buyers closed on 2,536 properties overall, a 12.8 percent decrease from last January.
-Once again, traditional sales were up 6.2 percent while foreclosure sales and short sales fell 34.7 and 54.3 percent, respectively.
-Twin Citizens shopping for homes now have 11,690 properties to choose from – or 10.6 percent fewer than last January.
+On the demand side, pending sales declined 8.4 percent to 4,141 properties overall, which still reflects less distressed market activity.
+Once again, traditional pending sales were up 2.6 percent while pending foreclosure and short sales fell 32.2 and 45.1 percent, respectively.
+Consumers shopping for homes now have 13,086 properties to choose from – or 4.1 percent fewer than last year at this time, marking the smallest year-over-year decline since November 2013.

-On average, homes spent just 93 days on the market – quite brisk compared to past years.
-Sellers are receiving an average of 93.5 percent of their original list price – which is dead even with last year.
-The Twin Cities now has 2.7 months' supply of inventory, suggestive of a seller's market, and interest rates remain affordable.
+On average, homes spent just 95 days on the market, 12.0 percent less than last March.
+Sellers are receiving an average of 95.0 percent of their original list price.
+The Twin Cities now has 3.1 months' supply of inventory, suggesting a favorable selling environment.
+Importantly, interest rates remain affordable and well below their long-term average.